remirobert/RRTagController/README.md

 </p>
 </br>

 <p align="center"> Allows the user to make a choice among predefined tags.
 It should also be the opportunity to create new ones.
-It can validate or canceled night if at least one choice was made.
+It can cancel or, validate if at least one choice was made.
 RRTagController is a subClass of an UIViewController.
 It's very easy to customize.</p>

 <br>